quilldevtools/preview/README.md

 permissions:
   pull-requests: write # Needed to add comments to the Pull Request that triggered the build
   actions: write # Needed to cancel a workflow when it no longer needs to run
+  contents: read # Needed so that GitHub can pull the code and build the app

 # A workflow run is made up of one or more jobs that can run sequentially or in parallel.
 jobs: